EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 As described in [Job cards](jobs.md#job-cards), app job cards will only show such jobs as having 'Completed'.
 Whether a job succeeded or failed can be seen in the job details for the job which can be seen via the [Active Jobs](apps/active-jobs.md) app.

-In such cases, the log file for the job, in a `.log` file in the job's `ondemand/data/sys/dashboard/batch_connect/sys/APP_NAME/output/SESSION_ID` folder will include a message:
+In such cases, the log file for the app's job, in the job context directory, `ondemand/data/sys/dashboard/batch_connect/sys/APP_NAME/output/SESSION_ID`, will include a message:

 ```text
 Cannot open project data: /safe_data/cannot_determine_project_from_groups